-Social Sciences with Mathematics: The main focus of this module is looking at society through the topics of culture and identity, globalisation, mass media, and crime and deviance.
+The main focus of this module is looking at society through the topics of culture and identity, globalisation, mass media, and crime and deviance.
 You will also study the methods used in sociological research, which includes a mathematical element.
 This will prepare you for your own research project.
-After completing this module you will have a good knowledge of the main concepts of sociology and its research methods, as well as an understanding of the influences shaping modern society.
+After completing this module you will have a good knowledge of the main concepts of sociology and its research methods, as well an understanding of the influences shaping modern society.

 Once you have successfully completed your International Foundation Year and achieved the required progression grades, you will progress to your chosen degree programme.

 English Language: IELTS 4.5 overall (with minimum 5.0 in writing and no other element less than 4.0) or equivalent.